 Of course, if you’re not okay with a particular area of spending, you can put a plan in place to make a change.
 (E.g., I’m going to drive my current car into the ground because I hate having a car payment.)

 Alternatively, you can simply make a different choice when you have the opportunity to spend.
 (E.g., I don’t need to buy this 20-year bottle of scotch.)

 Budgeting Can Make You Spend Too Much Money

 Another problem with budgeting is that budgets inflate your spending.
 A budget instructs you to spend “X” dollars per month on category “Y”.

-For example, that may be $100 a month on eating out.
-If you do that, your spending on eating out will always manage to bump up to that $100 figure.
+For example, perhaps your budget suggests a limit of $100 a month on eating out.
+If you create that budget, your spending on restaurants will always bump up to that $100 figure.
 That is, if you tell yourself that you can spend up to $100, you will spend $100 — and rarely anything less.

 In short, don’t create artificial ceilings for your spending.
 (That’s what budgeting does).
-Doing so will encourage you to get as close as possible to that artificial ceiling (to spend as much money) as possible.
+Doing so will encourage you to get as close as possible to that artificial ceiling and spend as much money as possible.

-Thirdly, budgets are problematic because budgets distract you from your goals.
-When you make and follow a budget, you lose focus of your goal.
-And in case you forget what your goal is, it’s this:
+Thirdly, budgets are problematic because they distract you from your goal.
+And in case you forgot what your goal is, it’s this:

 Save more money.